tusharshaily/Google_Search_history_wordcloud-/README.md

 Go to this link : https://takeout.google.com/settings/takeout
 for this Project you only need chrome history in JSON format! you can also Include Youtube history also ;)

+# WordCloud
+This file contains the code and chorme History .
+So By looking At the word Cloud We can say that , I Use Google alot ;) And since i am using MacOsX i search alot about it !